mprograms/QMC5883LCompass/readme.md

 | 512			          | 0x00  |

 ---

+## Calibrating The Sensor

+It is possible to set calibration values specific for your QMC5883L to improve the quality of the readings.
+Just call `compass.setCalibration(X_MIN, X_MAX, Y_MIN, Y_MAX, Z_MIN, Z_MAX);` once.
+To find the values specific for your sensor flash the calibration example and watch the output on the serial monitor.

 ## Smoothing Sensor Output

 Smoothing can help in cases where sensor readings seem to bounce around.
 QMC5883L Compass Library uses a rolling average function to store (n) sensor readings and return the average of each axis.
 This averaging also places smoothing on azimuth and directional output as well.